-B.A., B.F.A., University of Georgia
+B.A., B.F.A., M.I.P., University of Georgia

 ED.M., Harvard University

-Previously, Quinn was the coordinator of faculty-led study abroad and domestic field study programs at the UGA Office of Global Engagement.
+Before coming to the School of Law, Quinn was the coordinator of faculty-led study abroad and domestic field study programs at the UGA Office of Global Engagement.
 She oversaw the development, management and assessment of almost 200 programs annually.
 Quinn designed and led a variety of professional opportunities for faculty and staff involved in study abroad programming at the university.
 She presented her findings on best practices for designing inclusive short-term programming at the NAFSA: Association of International Educators 2019 Annual Conference.

-Quinn graduated from the University of Georgia in 2011 with a double-major in art history and painting.
+Quinn graduated from the University of Georgia in 2011 with a double major in art history and painting.
 After graduating, she moved to Morocco and worked as a Youth Development volunteer with the U.S. Peace Corps.
 Her primary areas of focus were capacity building in youth populations, community development and girls' empowerment.
 In 2015, Quinn completed her Master in Education at the Harvard Graduate School of Education.
 Her research focused on the role of the arts in language acquisition, and she presented this research at the 2015 HGSE Student Research Conference.
 In 2022, Quinn completed her Master of International Policy degree at UGA's School of Public and International Affairs.
 Her capstone research project is entitled "Norm-alizing Ecocide: What the Campaign to Make Ecocide the Fifth International Crime Can Learn From Norms Literature."